ahaberlie/GRL2022/README.md

 Once this is complete, you should run jupyter notebook and select the grl22 kernel.

-# Instructions on how to access the derived data'
+# Instructions on how to access the derived data

 ### You can run this using notebooks/Fig_0_Download_Data